Griffith Hughes: Pennsylvania mission

-In June 1736, Hughes reported that because of his deteriorating health, aggravated by lengthy journeys to Caernarvon, Newtown, and Evansburg he had travelled to Barbados, stayed there for three months, and accepted a post at St. Lucy's Parish there.
+In June 1736, Hughes reported that because of his deteriorating health, aggravated by lengthy journeys to Caernarvon, Newtown, and Evansburg, he had traveled to Barbados, stayed there for three months, and accepted a post at St. Lucy's Parish there.
 He then returned to Pennsylvania for four months.
-His departure was sudden and controversial and an audit was conducted by St. David's after his departure.
+His departure was sudden and controversial, and an audit was conducted by St. David's after his departure.
 Pleasants complains of the "desertion of his mission and unceremonious withdrawal" and relates a legend that his departure from Barbados was similarly sudden.
-His congregation at St. James complained in a letter to the SPG that "the said Mr. Hughes very seldom came near us," and of unspecified "misbehaviours."
+His congregation at St. James complained in a letter to the SPG that "Mr. Hughes very seldom came near us," and of unspecified "misbehaviours."
 Hughes was the last clergyman at St. David's to preach regularly in Welsh.

-In 1743 Hughes presented asbestos, a material he brought from Pennsylvania, to the Royal Society.
+In 1743, Hughes presented asbestos, a material he brought from Pennsylvania, to the Royal Society.
 This was long before there were industrial applications for this substance.

 Research on Barbados

-While on Barbados, he recorded his observations of the natural features, plants, and wildlife over a period of several years.
+While in Barbados, he recorded observations of the natural features, plants, and wildlife over several years.
 These observations were included in his follow-on publication.
 Hughes' arrival on Barbados coincides with the completion of Codrington College and the expanding influence of the Royal Society in that locale.
-What is also clear is the extensive correspondence that Hughes used to guide him on his journey, to include patronage support at publication.
-His St. Lucy's rectorship kept him insulated while on the island, and yet allowed him access to these resources as required.
+What is also clear is the extensive correspondence that Hughes used to guide him on his journey, including patronage support at publication.
+His St. Lucy's rectorship kept him insulated while on the island and allowed him access to these resources as required.
 From this ("leeward") continental island location, he probably returned to England in 1743 and 1748, as he was present at meetings held by the SPG in 1743 and the Royal Society during 1748.
-The first return coincides with the publication of his paper entitled "Of a Zoophyton resembling the Flower of a Marigold" provided to Philosophical Transactions, the first scientific publication originating from Barbados.
+The first return coincides with his paper entitled "Of a Zoophyton resembling the Flower of a Marigold," provided to Philosophical Transactions, the first scientific publication from Barbados.
 His 1748 return finds him taking his BA and MA degrees from Oxford.
-On 9 June of that year he was elected a Fellow of the Royal Society.
+On 9 June that year, he was elected a Fellow of the Royal Society.